WallCaster/WallCaster/doc/analysis-report.md

   - Have an administrative frontend
   - Connect the frontend to the server
   - Implement the functionnality which allows the admin to add pictures.
-  - Apply it to desired pictures.
   - Implement the functionnality which allows the admin to delete pictures already in the system.
-  - Apply it to desired pictures.

 ### 2.3.2 - Filter posts